stefro/laravel-lang-country/README.md

 # Documentation

-You can find the [extensive documentation here](https://stefro.github.io/laravel-lang-country/).
+You can find the [official documentation here](https://stefro.github.io/laravel-lang-country/).

 ## Change log